ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_5/Transcripts/Prose/cFPIP-05L_lGCSOxLTx0ADSPqI-qbiYtzaJGLqansa5nZ51Z2fXVE.sentences.csv_transcript.md

 [[start:397110][end:399300]] Okay, sorry.
 [[start:399750][end:400962]] This is where we're going.
 [[start:401016][end:406360]] We're talking about Spacetime, and we'll talk about applications to biology next time.
-[[start:407050][end:413030]] But before we get going on this, I want to spend a little bit of time talking about explanation.
+[[start:407050][end:413030]] But before we get going on this, I want to spend a little bit of time talking about the explanation.

 06:53 [[start:413930][end:427100]] And, this is motivated by a question that came up, a very long question that touched on many different topics that came up in the interactive Q&A last time.
 [[start:428990][end:450450]] And, a fair amount of that question had to do with, directly or indirectly, the question of what scale-free explanation looks like and how it compares to scientific explanation in general, most of which is reductive.